rch0usr/nsa-codebreaker.2023.writeup/Task_1/README.md

 Additionally, record timestamps should be no greater than 10 minutes apart.

 Downloads:
-file provided by the USCG that contains metadata about the unknown signal (USCG.log) NSA database of signals (database.db)
+file provided by the USCG that contains metadata about the unknown signal ([USCG.log](https://nsa-codebreaker.org/files/task1/USCG.log?1707529470))
+NSA database of signals ([database.db](https://nsa-codebreaker.org/files/task1/database.db?1707529470))

 Prompt:
 Provide database record IDs, one per line, that fit within the parameters specified above.

+`cat UCSG.log`
+This will output the contents of the file, the data inside is what you'll use to find corrosponding entries within `database.db` `sqlitebrowser --table location database.db`
+In sqlite find the latitude and longitude with the provided data and submit it in the format requested
+A program can be created to read the UCSH.log and database.db files to find the latitude and logitude which most closley matches the provided information.